Session Type(s): Training

 If there’s change you’d like to see and you know who has the power to make that change happen, this training is for you.

 They’ve worked as a coalition co-founder, campaign regional director, and within both academic and public library systems.
-Their energy is now primarily focused on community-led calls for healthcare system reform and gender equality.
+Their energy is now primarily focused on community-led action for healthcare system reform and gender equality.